|

-If you have enjoyed Bede's Library, why not read
+If you have enjoyed Bede's Library, you can order

-chapter one of my new book God's Philosophers: How the Medieval World
+Amazon.com or God's Philosophers: How the Medieval World Laid the

 |